Alex-Vickery/alexander-vickery.github.io/README.md

-# Source code &amp; Assets for My Personal Webpage
+# Source code &amp; Assets for alexander-vickery.com

 This repository contains the source code and assets of [my personal webpage](alexander-vickery.com)